JanHerca/urantiapedia/input/wikijs/help/github_topicindex.md

 dateCreated: 2021-11-28T14:02:03.086Z
 ---

 Here are described the steps needed to translate and review the *Topic Index* to any of languages of *Urantiapedia*.
-This is a task accomplish by "GitHub editors".
+This is a task accomplish by "Chief Editors".

 The *Topic Index* is made up of a collection of TXT files derived from the appendix of *Urantia Fellowship* edition of *The Urantia Book* ([Topic Index](https://urantia-book.org/urantiabook/topical_index/index.htm)).